Make sure you’re staying as safe as possible when you get behind the wheel while pregnant

 What should I do if my car breaks down while I’m pregnant?

-Read our breakdown advice for more information.
+Check out our breakdown cover page for more information.

 Can I drive after a caesarean section?

 If you’ve given birth via c-section and are worried about driving, the first thing to do is talk to your doctor.
-You should follow their advice, which is usually to rest for around six weeks before getting back behind the wheel.